gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ## Import my data

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #a94442; background-color: #f2dede; border-color: #ebccd1;">
-❌ Only the <i>Data Digitizer</i> can do the following steps, from the import to the publication on GBIForg.
+❌ Only the <i>Data Digitizer</i> can do the following steps, from the import to the image upload.
 The steps described from here on are unavailable to users with only the <i>Collection Administrator</i> role.
 </div>

 1. Go to the [Datasets view](#datasets-view) of your institution page by clicking on **Datasets** on the left side of the window.